by Michael Gulmann, Chief Product Officer

 Welcome to the most exciting way to deliver business travel to corporations since the internet was invented.

-To the established travel management companies and the new players starting to do something about the digitalisation of business travel, I congratulate you for finally understanding that through great omnichannel customer experience comes incredible customer value-add.
+To the established travel management companies (TMCs) and the new players starting to do something about the digitalization of business travel, I congratulate you for finally understanding that through great omnichannel customer experience comes incredible customer value-add.

 So, what happened here?
 In Rob Greyber’s article for PhocusWire, he touched on the different phases of business travel innovation.